 Its a good idea to put a sheet of difuser like thick onion paper on top of these squares so the light of the leds difusses through the red plexiglass.

+The second thing I made was to buy the plexiglass, just the same dimension as the squares.
+These are the first tries with leds in the squares.
+The plexiglass still had the plastic protection.
 Probably the plexiglass is one of the most expensive materials to buy (apart from the glass, of course).
 I think I got this piece for about 35€(I was lucky the had some cut rests I could use) in a Madrid shop.

 After this, the next is painting it in black.
 I used a water based paint that doesnt smell with matt appeareance.
 The paint is not a critical point since it wont be perceived through the glass.